shorepine/alles/README.md

 d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 e = velocity, uint 0-127, MIDI velocity for the DX7, default 100 f = frequency, float 0-22050. default 0
-n = midinote, uint, 0-127 (note that this will also set f). default 0 O = off. turn off all voices p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
-See patches.h and alles.py. default 0 R = restart. soft reboot the synth s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index and y for battery t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = voice, uint, 0 to 9. default: 0
+F = center frequency of biquad filter.
+0 is off. default 0. applies to entire synth audio n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
+See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index and y for battery t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = voice, uint, 0 to 9. default: 0
-V = volume, float 0-1 (but can be over 1 for overdrive). volume knob for the speaker. default 0.25 w = waveform, uint, 0 to 6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
+V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 0.5 w = waveform, uint, 0 to 6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
 ```